flant/addon-operator/docs/src/HOOKS.md

 ### Synchronization for module hooks

-[Synchronization](https://github.com/flant/shell-operator/blob/main/HOOKS.md#synchronization-binding-context) is the first run of module hooks with "kubernetes" bindings after module enablement.
+[Synchronization][shell-operator-sync-binding-context] is the first run of module hooks with "kubernetes" bindings after module enablement.
 It executes right after the successful completion of the module's "onStartup" hooks.
 By default, the Addon-operator executes "beforeHelm" hooks after the completion of hooks with `executeHookOnSynchronization: true`.
 Set `waitForSynchronization: false` to execute these hooks in parallel with "beforeHelm" hooks.

 For example, a module hook with `kubernetes` and `beforeHelm` bindings may have this configuration: